-$$\sigma(z) = \log(1 + \exp(z))$$
+$\sigma(z) = \log(1 + \exp(z))$

-In general: Smooth, non-polynomial, analytic, Lipschitzs.
+In general: Smooth, non-polynomial, analytic, Lipschitz continuous.

-- ▶ inputs \vec{x}k of Euclidean norm equal to 1, desired values d_k satisfying $|d_k| \in O(1)$, - the number of hidden neurons per layer sufficiently large (polynomial in certain numerical characteristics of inputs roughly measuring their similarity, and exponential in the depth of the network), - the learning rate constant and sufficiently small.
+- inputs x k of Euclidean norm equal to 1, desired values dk such that all |dk| are bounded by a constant, - the number of hidden neurons per layer sufficiently large (polynomial in certain numerical characteristics of inputs roughly measuring their similarity, and exponential in the depth of the network), - the learning rate constant and sufficiently small.

-The gradient descent converges (with high probability) to a global minimum with zero error at linear rate.
+The gradient descent converges (with high probability w.r.t. random initialization) to a global minimum with zero error at linear rate.
 Later we get to a special type of networks called ResNet where the above result demands only polynomially many neurons per layer (w.r.t. depth).